Nuno N. CorreiaAssociate Professor in Digital Transformation at Tallinn University

 The concept of Audiovisual User Interfaces (AVUI) links interaction, sound and image, building upon the concept of Graphical User Interface (GUI) by adding interconnected audio and visuals.
 By integrating interrelated sonic and visual feedback, reacting to user interactions, AVUIs can lead to more usable, playful, informative and captivating UIs, compared to a traditional GUI – particularly in use cases where accessibility and/or engagement are determinant.

-Workshop: Embodied Sonic Interaction Prototyping
+Workshop: Sound Design for Embodied Interaction

 - November 23, 2021 at 10:00

 - Tallinn University, Narva mnt 25, Tallinn, Estonia

 Embodied Sonic Interaction Prototyping

 Sound has a rich history as a modality for enhancing interaction design.
 The field of sonic interaction design “explores ways in which sound can be used to convey information, meaning and aesthetic and emotional qualities in interactive contexts”, where “in order to foster an embodied experience, both the interface and its sonic behaviour must be carefully designed” (Franinovic and Salter, 2013).
 In the book “Where the Action Is”, Dourish (2004) set the foundation for embodied interaction in HCI – as interaction design for and with the human body.
 There is a great potential for combining embodied interaction and sonic interaction design, for engagement and usability.
 This workshop aims to explore this combination, by adopting rapid prototyping, similarly to related workshop approaches (Franinovic et al., 2013; Caramiaux et al., 2015), but it is also informed by experience prototyping (Buchenau and Suri, 2000) and embodied design improvisation (Sirkin and Ju, 2014).